Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams: Introduction to Part II

-In \cite{Gross14} Gross, Hacking, Keel, and Kontsevich finally proved both conjectures together in full generality by the {\em scattering diagram method}.
+In \cite{Gross14} Gross, Hacking, Keel, and Kontsevich finally proved both conjectures together in full generality by the \emph{scattering diagram method}.
 The scattering diagrams were originally introduced in \cite{Kontsevich06} to study the toric degenerations of Calabi-Yau manifolds in homological mirror symmetry in two dimensions, and they were generalized to higher dimensions by \cite{Gross07}.

-Roughly speaking, we have the correspondence between the notions in cluster patterns and scattering diagrams as in Table \ref{table:corres1}.
+Roughly speaking, we have the correspondence between the notions in cluster patterns and scattering diagrams as in Table \ref{2table:corres1}.
 Let us admit this correspondence.
 Then, by the definition/construction of scattering diagrams, any normal vector of a wall is either positive or negative.
 This proves the sign-coherence conjecture.
-On the other hand, any theta function has a manifestly positive combinatorial description by {\em broken lines} as shown in \cite{Gross14}.
-This proves the Laurent positivity conjecture. {\em Therefore, establishing the above correspondence is the crucial step to prove the conjectures.}
+On the other hand, any theta function has a manifestly positive combinatorial description by \emph{broken lines\/} as shown in \cite{Gross14}.
+This proves the Laurent positivity conjecture. \emph{Therefore, establishing the above correspondence is the crucial step to prove the conjectures.}

-Due to the importance of these theorems in cluster algebra theory, it is highly desirable to fully understand the above correspondence.
-However, it seems that the content of \cite{Gross14} is accessible only to some experts in cluster algebras, due to the following obstacles: \begin{itemize} \item Since the scattering diagram method is still a new idea to researchers in cluster algebras, the apparent complexity of the formalism does not allow the readers to penetrate the essence of the method easily. \item Moreover, the arguments and the proofs in \cite{Gross14} also depend on the accompanying toric geometrical setting, because it is the motivation of the paper by the authors of \cite{Gross14}. \end{itemize}

-To remedy the situation, we digest and reconstruct the results and the proofs of the above theorems in \cite{Gross14} still based on their scattering diagram method, however, {\em without relying on toric geometry}.
+In this part we digest and reconstruct the results and the proofs of the above theorems in \cite{Gross14} still based on their scattering diagram method, however, \emph{without relying on toric/birational geometry therein}.
 To be more specific, we set the following guidelines while preparing the manuscript: \begin{itemize} \item We assume that readers are familiar with basic concepts in cluster algebras to some extent, for example, seeds and mutations, cluster variables, coefficients, the Laurent phenomenon, the finite type classification, etc.